melROLL/OctoMeowMeow/README.md

 ## Tested boards

-- Banana PI M2 Zero
+- yes

 WIP:

 - Banana PI M2 Ultra
+- Banana PI M2 Zero

 ## Contributing
 If you like this project and you want support it please consider: